discord-jcord/jcord/README.md

 - [x] Logging Features ( Colored ) - Xignotic

 ## What's new?
-- The `debug` event now returns an object with two properties. `{ shard: 'SHARD ID', message: 'DEBUG MESSAGE' }`

-- Added an uptime for each shard, so each shard could have an uptime now

-- New Event.
-We have added a `SHARD_LOADING` event that will be emitted once a shard is being loaded.
-The data would return an incomplete shard data, `{ id: 'Shard Id' }`
-- Added 3 new functions for the Client, which includes Xignotic's request for custom logging.
-They're, `log`, `customLog`, `rgbLog`.
-You need the `chalk` module in order for these to work.
+- Added a new Method for Shards, which is the `Shard#reconnect()`.
+Which will reconnect the Shard to Discord.

+- New events were added, `SHARD_RECONNECT` is emitted when a Shard is reconnecting and returns `{ id: 'Shard ID' }` and for the other one, which is `SHARD_DISCONNECT`.
+It is emitted when a Shard is disconnected from Discord and returns `{ id: 'Shard ID', description: 'Description of the disconnect', reason: 'Websocket Reason for the Disconnect' }`